MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/overview-of-the-services-upgrade-process-2019.md

 - IT_Sharepoint_Server
 - IT_Sharepoint_Server_Top
 ms.assetid: 5aeff319-0a8f-4d6b-86d5-6086611c48ed
-description: "Summary: Create a plan to upgrade data for service applications when you upgrade from SharePoint Server 2016 to SharePoint Server 2019 Public Preview."
+description: "Summary: Create a plan to upgrade data for service applications when you upgrade from SharePoint Server 2016 to SharePoint Server 2019."
 ---

-# Services upgrade overview for SharePoint Server 2019 Public Preview
+# Services upgrade overview for SharePoint Server 2019

- **Summary:** Create a plan to upgrade data for service applications when you upgrade from SharePoint Server 2016 to SharePoint Server 2019 Public Preview.
+ **Summary:** Create a plan to upgrade data for service applications when you upgrade from SharePoint Server 2016 to SharePoint Server 2019.

-The upgrade process for SharePoint Server 2019 Public Preview uses the database attach upgrade method.
+The upgrade process for SharePoint Server 2019 uses the database attach upgrade method.
 When you move your databases to a new farm and upgrade the content, you must create your services infrastructure in the new farm, and configure the services appropriately for your new farm and new version.
-The following service applications have databases that can be upgraded when you upgrade from SharePoint Server 2016 to SharePoint Server 2019 Public Preview:
+The following service applications have databases that can be upgraded when you upgrade from SharePoint Server 2016 to SharePoint Server 2019:

 - Business Data Connectivity service application